KiwiKilian/expo-guided-access/README.md

 As the module uses custom native code, create a new development build after installation.

-## Installation in bare React Native projects
+## Installation in bare React Native Projects

 For bare React Native projects, you must ensure that you have [installed and configured the `expo` package](https://docs.expo.dev/bare/installing-expo-modules/) before continuing.

-### Add the package to your npm dependencies
+### Add the Package to your npm dependencies

 ```
 npm install expo-guided-access